List of Saturday Night Live incidents: Kanye West

 On September 29, 2018, during the end credits, musical guest Kanye West, who wore a "Make America Great Again" hat, launched into a third performance with the song "Ghost Town" featuring Kid Cudi and 070 Shake.
 Midway through the performance, NBC cut to commercial, as the show had reached the end of its allotted airtime.
 After finishing the performance, West began pontificating about the "liberal media" attacking President Donald Trump and his own 2020 presidential bid.
 This resulted in boos from the audience, as the cast stood off to the side of the stage and kept their heads down.
 The impromptu speech was captured in part by comedian and former SNL cast member Chris Rock.
 During the rant that was uploaded to Twitter by West's record producer, Mike Dean, West accused the cast and crew of bullying him about supporting Trump.

 Morgan Wallen

 On March 29, 2025, after performing two songs earlier in the evening, Morgan Wallen walked off stage after the goodnights.
 The following morning, he posted a message on Instagram: "Get me to God's Country".
 Wallen also had dropped out of a pre-taped sketch, allegedly refusing to do it.
 He was replaced by Joe Jonas.

+During host Ryan Gosling's opening monologue on March 7, 2026, musician Harry Styles made a surprise appearance prior to his own hosting duties the following week.
+Cast member Sarah Sherman quoted the Instagram post live on air, stating: "Harry Styles is here?
+Get me to God's Country!" before walking over to hit on Styles.